What is Louisiana's worker classification test in 2026?

 What are the penalties for worker misclassification in Louisiana?

 Teamed's US team passes UI contributions through at cost on every invoice.
 You see the Louisiana $7,000 UI wage base line, the applicable SUTA rate, and the total.
-No markup.
+Passed through at cost.
 Auditable on the invoice.

 Does hiring through an EOR solve the Louisiana classification problem?